mwender/tka-extras/readme.txt

  *                                check the current post for a meta field called `radius_scheduler`.
  *                                If found, the $data array passed to the template will have a key
  *                                called `radius_scheduler` with the value of the custom field.
+ *   @type  string  $hidecss      CSS selector used to hide this element if $hideifempty is TRUE.
+ *                                Default null.
  *   @type  bool    $hideifempty  Used with the special key `meta` in $data.
 If any meta
  *                                meta values are emtpy, hide this template if `true`.
  *                                Defaults to TRUE.